Warren Moon (soccer): Queensland Lions

 Warren Moon was head coach of the First XI at Anglican Church Grammar School.
 In 2019, he coached the school to their first GPS Football premiership.

 Brisbane Roar

-Moon left the school after accepting an offer to become the new General Manager of the Brisbane Roar Academy in 2019.
+Moon left the school after accepting an offer to become the new general manager of the Brisbane Roar Academy in 2019.

 On 16 July 2020 the Roar appointed Moon to the A-League head coaching role replacing interim coach Darren Davies after winning just 3 games in his 18 match spell.

+Moon was sacked by the club on 20 February 2023 after a 1–1 draw with Sydney FC that extended the team's run without a win to 7 games and left them in 2nd last place on the table.
+His final statistics as Brisbane manager were 22 wins, 22 draws (29% respectively) and 31 (41%) losses, qualifying for the A-League finals twice & being knocked out in the first week both occasions, and a highest finish in the Australia Cup of the semi-final in the 2022 edition, losing 3-2 to NPL team Sydney United.

+Central Coast Mariners

+Moon was appointed as the interim coach of the Central Coast Mariners, a week out from the beginning of the 2025-26 A-League season, after the sudden departure of Mark Jackson.